jambtc/fidelize-packages/README.md

 # Packages
-List of free and personal software packages
+Software packages for blockchain applications

 ## How to “git clone” including submodules?
 `git clone --recurse-submodules -j8 https://github.com/jambtc/packages.git`

 Editor's note: -j8 is an optional performance optimization that became available in version 2.8, and fetches up to 8 submodules at a time in parallel

 ## TODO after 1st clone
 copy these files and edit them with appropriate content